Subsurface textile irrigation: How SSTI works

-Recycled Water and Treated Effluent
+Recycled water and treated effluent

 Recycled water can be used in SSTI systems as it will spread the nutrient load over 2-3 times the soil volume (compared to other irrigation methods).
 This means that additional nutrient requirements are minimized and the soil will have a long life without overloading other nutrients (especially phosphorus and potassium).

 A major benefit of SSTI is that treated effluent can be used but is prevented from reaching the surface.
 Recreational or agricultural activities can continue on the field during irrigation without the contaminants coming in contact with the public.

 Nutrients can be injected through all SSTI systems (fertigation).
 Macro and micro nutrients can be delivered to specific crops including grass, pasture, trees and vines.
 The nutrient is placed directly in the root zone so there is almost no wastage and no potential for run off into waterways.

 History

-Use of Geotextiles
+Use of geotextiles

 Geotextiles were used for capillary irrigation not long after World War II.
 However, it was not until 1995 that extensive research was conducted at the CSIRO Division of Land and Water in Griffith, Australia, by Grain Security Foundation Ltd, that SSTI was established as a serious commercial alternative to drip.

 Polyester geotextile of specific thickness and manufacture is required to ensure the system has the appropriate flow characteristics and so that it does not become hydrophobic (repels water).

-Solving Typical Subsurface Problems
+Solving typical subsurface problems

 Summary

 Studies were done on many forms of geotextile using various dripper rates and configurations to evaluate water flow for the major soil texture types and to determine if SSTI had the same problems experienced by subsurface drip systems (SDI).
 Specifically, considerable focus was placed on the problem of root intrusion, tunnelling, dripper blockage and insect damage (serious problems associated with SDI).

-Root Intrusion
+Root intrusion

 Research data showed that roots could invade the geotextile but did not thrive nor thicken in the polyester geotextile and, therefore, caused no damage.
 The roots were deterred from entering the dripper area because that area is dry relative to the rest of the system.
 Roots simply went elsewhere.